 can be found through the following dual

-\end{theo} Theorem \ref{theo:hinge_dual} proves that since strong duality holds for two-layer NNs, we can obtain the optimal solutions to \eqref{eq:problem_def_hinge} through the dual form.
-The following corollary characterizes the solutions obtained via the dual form of \eqref{eq:problem_def_hinge}. \begin{cor} Theorem \ref{theo:hinge_dual} implies that the optimal neuron weights are extreme points which solve the following optimization problem
+\end{theos} Theorem \ref{theo:hinge_dual} proves that since strong duality holds for two-layer NNs, we can obtain the optimal solutions to \eqref{eq:problem_def_hinge} through the dual form.
+The following corollary characterizes the solutions obtained via the dual form of \eqref{eq:problem_def_hinge}. \begin{cors} Theorem \ref{theo:hinge_dual} implies that the optimal neuron weights are extreme points which solve the following optimization problem